EricKMY/posd2020f_TA/README.md

 template <class RandomAccessIterator, class Compare>
 void quickSort(RandomAccessIterator first, RandomAccessIterator last, Compare comp) {}
 ```
 * `Compare`: Binary function that accepts two elements in the range as arguments, and returns a value convertible to bool.
-This can either be a function pointer or a function object.
+It should be able to accpet `Lambda Expressions`, `Funtion`, `Object` and you should write test that covers them.
 (You may reference [C++ Sort](http://www.cplusplus.com/reference/algorithm/sort/))
 * `RandomAccessIterator`: Random-access iterators to the initial and final positions of the sequence to be sorted.
 (You may reference [C++ Sort](http://www.cplusplus.com/reference/algorithm/sort/))
 * `quickSort()`: Implement a quicksort function **WITHOUT using any sorting function from c/c++ library**, you should write the sorting algorithm by youself.
 (You may reference [QuickSort Wiki](https://en.wikipedia.org/wiki/Quicksort))